Kenya: Ruto - I've Never Said I Will Give Kenyans Wheelbarrows

 Nairobi — Deputy President William Ruto now says he has never promised anyone a wheelbarrow which is his party symbol.

-Ruto says the wheelbarrow is "just symbol" for his United Democratic Alliance (UDA) party.
+Ruto says the wheelbarrow is "just a symbol" for his United Democratic Alliance (UDA) party.

 "I have never promised anyone that I will give Kenyans the wheelbarrow.
 This is a party symbol," he said in an interview with Citizen TV.